-1. Hepatitis B Normally three injections.
+1. Hepatitis B & Hepatitis A Normally three injections.
 Dosing schedules may vary depending on brand of vaccine, age and health status of child.
 Hepatitis B Vaccination.
 A partial series is acceptable so long as the next injection in the series is not due at the time of the immigration medical.

 Proof of vaccination not required when there is proof of immunity using an antibody titers blood test.